Cross Hands services

 The service area was built in 1989, along with the lengthy upgrade to the A48.
 At the time it had a dedicated exit off the roundabout which only served the Elf forecourt, Little Chef restaurant and a Travelodge hotel (sometimes advertised as Little Chef Lodge), but it was clearly designed to attract more development.
 A small tourist information centre was built by the exit.

 The end of the millennium brought major changes to Cross Hands with the Little Chef gaining a Burger King franchise in 1999, which was intended to become a drive thru.
-The tourist information centre also closed in the same year, later being demolished, and the forecourt changed to Total.
+The tourist information centre closed that year, later being demolished, and the forecourt changed to Total.

 The Burger King later closed and was left empty before the Little Chef was the victim to a cull of unprofitable branches in January 2012 and also closed.
 The building was later taken over by Euro Garages to become the Starbucks.